If you’re considering offering handyman services in Nevada, it’s essential to understand the local laws.

 Conclusion

 Nevada extends considerable latitude to unlicensed handymen.
-No license is required as long as you remain within the $1,000 cap per project.
+No license is required as long as you remain within the $1,000 cap per project, and as long as you have a couple of years of experience, you can get a license that allows you to tackle projects up to $7,000.

-If you aim to undertake larger-scale jobs, clocking in over $1K (or work requiring a permit), you’ll need a contractor’s license from the state’s Contractor’s Board.
+If you aim to undertake larger-scale jobs, you’ll need a contractor’s license from the state’s Contractor’s Board.

 Nevada also has a business assistance program offering support for small business owners and a similar program that provides guidance to veterans.
 Details for both are at this link.